Landmark College: Academics

 Applicants to the college are required to document average to above-average intelligence with the ability to complete college level work, along with a condition that impairs learning.
 Students are offered personal assistance in their studies, with a student-to-faculty ratio of 6:1, and a center for academic support employed with professional academic staff.
 Classroom faculty employ universal design principles and multi-modal teaching strategies.

 The college offers associate degrees and, since 2012, has offered bachelor's degrees.
 Additionally, a post-baccalaureate certificate in Learning Differences and Neurodiversity aimed at education professionals was introduced in 2018.

 High school students in several areas of Landmark's county, Windham, can access dual-enrollment NEASC-accredited courses.
 Middle school students can participate in a summer program called "Expanded Learning Opportunities in Science, Technology, Engineering and Mathematics."

 In 2011, The New York Times reported that 30% of students in the associate program graduated within three years; many dropped out in their first or second semester.

 High School Summer Program

 The three-week-long High School Program is intended to assist high school students entering their junior or senior year.
-The program is designed to help students who may be struggling in school to learn about their learning styles, develop good habits & study skills, and serve as an introduction to college level academics.
+The program is designed to help students who may be struggling in school to learn about their learning styles, develop good habits and study skills, and serve as an introduction to college level academics.
 Students must be between 16–18 years old in order to be eligible for the program.

-The program also has a Social Pragmatics track, where for an additional fee, students receive instruction in the PEERS® curriculum for students struggling with making and keeping social connections.
+The program also has a Social Pragmatics track, where for an additional fee, students receive instruction in the PEERS curriculum for students struggling with making and keeping social connections.
 Students also have regular 1:1 sessions with a social coach.